 The membership fee paid for the current year (2019 – 2020) will cover a two year period, thus membership renewal will not now be due until August 2021.
 Any new people joining during the coming year will still naturally have to pay.

-I’m glad to be able to tell you that following the committees decision to trial On-line members meetings we are now offering a zoom monthly meeting until further notice.
+We are now offering a zoom monthly meeting until further notice.

 If anyone is unfamiliar with Zoom and needs any assistance please contact me for further assistance.